 \begin{rmk} Our proof of \Cref{thm:DistinctConcordanceClasses} is independent of Litherland's proof that torus knots are linearly independent in concordance \cite{Litherland:TorusKnots}. \end{rmk}

 \Cref{thm:DistinctConcordanceClasses} is proved by using the braid index, $\tau(K)$, and the Seifert genus in concert.

 Baader-Dehorney-Liechti \cite{BaaderDehornoyLiechti} proved that only finitely many positive braid knots can be concordant to each other (c.f. \cite{Stoimenov:ConcordancePositiveBraids}).
-However, to the best of our knowledge, this is the first explicit infinite family of positive braid knots that we know are distinct in concordance, where as $g$ tends to infinity, the number of \textit{hyperbolic} knots of genus $g$ gets arbitrarily large.
+However, to the best of our knowledge, we produce the first infinite family of hyperbolic such examples.

+\begin{cor} There is an explicit infinite family of positive braid knots that are distinct in concordance, where as $g \to \infty$, the number of \textit{hyperbolic} knots of genus $g$ gets arbitrarily large. \end{cor}

 While L-space knots are well-studied, a classification remains elusive; nevertheless, collecting their properties remains a central goal.
 L-space knots are ``simple'' from many perspectives: they have simplest possible knot Floer homology \cite{OSz:LensSpaceSurgeries}, ``simple'' knot exteriors (their exteriors are realized as mapping tori) \cite{Ghiggini:Fibered, YiNi:FiberedKnots}, and, heuristically, they seem to have ``simple'' monodromy \cite{MisevSpano, Ni:HFKmonodromy, GhigginiSpano}.
 The bridge index and the braid index provide different measures of complexity of a knot, as the former is a lower bound on the latter.
 The difference between these quantities is itself a measure of complexity.
 We conjecture that this defect is trivial for L-space knots.